biophysics-ul/DC-tools/README.md

 This module provides functions for working with and analyzing DC images.
 It supports images stored in the RTDC file format or in ZIP files.
 For the RTDC format, it uses [**dclab**](https://github.com/DC-analysis/dclab).

 ### 2. Module `ml_tools.py`
-This module offers functions for ML-based model training and image classification.
+This module provides functions for simple ML-based model training and image classification.
-It is **independent of DC** (and `dc_tools.py`) and works with any images stored in ZIP files.
+It is **independent of DC** (and `rtdc_tools.py`) and works with any images stored in ZIP files.
 Machine learning is based on PyTorch and can utilize a GPU.
 To use GPU acceleration, make sure CUDA is installed and properly configured.

 ### 3. Useful scripts